- Blood cannot be made in a laboratory, so the blood or blood cells used in transfusions to help people with cancer must come from a donor.

-More than 38,000 blood donations are needed every day, according to the American Red Cross.
-Many of these donations are given as blood transfusions to people with cancer who are undergoing chemotherapy or recovering from surgery.
-Blood transfusion is a procedure in which blood or a blood component is transferred from one individual (donor) to another (recipient).
-A person may choose to donate whole blood (the most common type of blood donation) or specific parts of the blood, such as red blood cells or platelets.
+More than 44,000 blood donations are needed every day, according to the American Red Cross.
+Many of these donations are given as blood transfusions to people with cancer.
+A blood transfusion is a procedure in which blood or a blood component is transferred from one individual (donor) to another (recipient).
+Cancer treatments, such as surgery, chemotherapy, and bone marrow transplantation, or the cancer itself may cause the need for a transfusion.
+A person may choose to donate whole blood or specific parts of the blood, such as platelets or red blood cells.

 Why blood is needed

 Blood carries oxygen and nutrients to every part of the body and takes away waste products.
-Blood cells are produced in the bone marrow, the spongy, inner mass of bone.
-Unlike some other products, blood cannot be artificially manufactured; it must come from a donor.
-The parts of the blood that are most commonly transfused are red blood cells, platelets, plasma, and cryoprecipitate.
+Unlike some other materials made by the body, blood cannot be made in a laboratory; it must come from a donor.
+The parts of the blood that are most commonly transfused are platelets, red blood cells, plasma, and cryoprecipitate.

-Red blood cells contain hemoglobin, the protein that carries oxygen to the body.
-They are used to treat people who have anemia (a low number of red blood cells) from cancer and/or cancer treatment, or those who have lost blood through injury, surgery, or organ transplantation.
+Red blood cells.
+Red blood cells contain hemoglobin, an iron-rich protein that carries oxygen throughout the body to vital organs and tissues.
+They are used to treat anemia (a low number of red blood cells), which can be caused by cancer and/or cancer treatment.

 Most donors give whole blood, which is then separated into the various components.

-- A history of cancer: Most cancer survivors can donate blood if they have been cancer-free for 12 months.
-(People who have had a skin cancer removed do not need to wait 12 months.)
-People with a history of a blood cancer, such as leukemia or lymphoma, cannot donate blood.
+A history of cancer.
+Most cancer survivors can donate blood if they have been cancer-free for 12 months.
+(People who had a low-risk skin cancer removed do not need to wait.)
+People with a history of blood cancer, such as leukemia or lymphoma, cannot donate.

-It takes about 10 minutes to draw one pint of blood.
-The body will replace the plasma in a few hours and the cells within a few weeks.
-Immediately afterwards, donors receive a beverage and a snack to help restore fluids and nutrients to the body.
+It only takes about 10 minutes to draw one pint of blood, the usual amount given during donation.
+Immediately afterward, donors receive a beverage and a snack to help restore fluids and nutrients to the body.
 For the rest of the day, donors are advised to drink more fluids and limit exercise.

-After blood has been drawn, it is tested for ABO group (blood type, such as A, B, AB, or O) and Rh type (a type of protein on red blood cells; a person is either Rh-positive or Rh-negative), as well as for any unexpected red blood cell antibodies that may cause problems in a recipient.
-The blood is also screened for diseases, such as hepatitis and HIV, that can be spread to recipients.
+After blood is drawn, it is tested for blood type (A, B, AB, or O) and Rh type (a type of protein on red blood cells; a person is either Rh-positive or Rh-negative).
+The blood is also screened for any unexpected red blood cell antibodies that may cause problems for a recipient, as well as for diseases that can be spread to recipients.

-- Avoid aspirin in the 48 hours before a donation.
+- Avoid aspirin or products that contain aspirin at least 48 hours before a donation,

-- Consume extra calcium and fluids before donating.
+- Consume extra calcium and fluids before donating, and